The Texas Rio Grande. Image by David Mark

-Check out these Texas river camping spots to pitch a tent or RV.
+Check out these Texas River camping spots to pitch a tent or RV.

-When you think of Texas, rivers are probably not the first thing that comes to mind.
-But there are plenty of rivers to enjoy, and river campsites are rare unless in a state park.
-Camping is one of the best ways to experience Texas, and there are many beautiful rivers you can camp along.
+Camping on a river is one of the best ways to experience Texas, and there are many beautiful rivers you can camp along.
 River camping is a great way to get away with friends and family.
-You can go on a weekend trip and take your dog along too!
-Here are amazing Texas river camping spots to put on your list.
+You can go on a weekend trip and take your dog along, too!

 River camping is an excellent option if you’re looking for a unique outdoor experience in Texas.
 The Lone Star State has several beautiful rivers perfect for camping, fishing, and other outdoor activities.